 The Pacific Coast Collaborative, representing the U.S. states of California, Oregon, Washington and the Canadian province of British Columbia, was formed in 2008 when the leaders of the participating states and province agreed to work together on energy, climate, ocean health and other issues, as a region.
 They have been addressing the causes and effects of ocean acidification since 2010.
 With large-scale oyster hatchery losses in 2007 and 2008, the West Coast has experienced some of the earliest and clearest impacts of increased acidification in West Coast marine waters.

 In 2011, Washington state convened the Blue Ribbon Panel on Ocean Acidification charged with comprehensively describing the current science of ocean acidification and outlining 42 recommendations for action to mitigate the causes of ocean acidification and to adapt to unavoidable change.
+In 2017, the Blue Ribbon Panel updated their original 2012 report with an addendum which demonstrates progress made, adds new focus areas and a renews original commitments to tackle the issue through a number of research, education and climate mitigation and adaptation solutions.
 Early efforts by PCC jurisdictions brought together leading scientists, policy makers, Tribes and First Nations and other government agencies, and non-governmental organizations to address ocean acidification.

 In 2013, the PCC jurisdictions convened the West Coast Ocean Acidification and Hypoxia Science Panel.
 The Panel focused on ocean acidification and diminished oxygen impacts on the ecosystems and economies across the West Coast of North America, and recommended local and regional strategies for addressing the challenge.